 Collateral held against overdue or impaired loans is principally represented by charges over business assets such as commercial and residential premises for corporate loans and mortgages over residential properties for personal loans.

-As at 31 December 2007 and 2006, there were no advances to banks and other financial institutions that were overdue for more than three months for the Group.
+As at 31 December 2008 and 2007, there were no advances to banks and other financial institutions overdue for more than three months.

 (e) Rescheduled advances